 - Warhammer 40,000 has two prominent examples that ended up going in very different directions.
 One group of Heavyworlders adapted to their environment by bulking up (and up, and up) at the expense of culture and brainpower, developing into the abhuman Ogryns.
-Another population grew shorter, stouter, and squatter, becoming the Squats (and ultimately, Tyranid chow.
-Not that such a silly army ever existed in the first place).
+Meanwhile the settlers of the high-gravity worlds near the galactic core gradually became shorter and stouter, developing into the Squats.

-- For a less extreme example, the jungle death world of Catachan has slightly higher gravity than Terran standard, which helps explain why its soldiers are so brawny.
+- In a less extreme example, the jungle death world of Catachan has slightly higher gravity than Terran standard, which helps explain why its inhabitants are so brawny.
 This earns them the somewhat unflattering nickname of "Baby Ogryns."

 - Taken to an extreme by the 'lobster' form that Kheldians can take in City of Heroes; a previous common host for Kheldians were the inhabitants of a white dwarf star.

 - According to Halo's official data, The Covenant has a few Heavyworlders in its ranks.
 The Sangheili/Elite homeworld Sanghelios has 1.375G, Doisac (the Jiralhanae/Brute homeworld) has 2.1G, and the Yanme'e/Drones call Palamok, with 2.2G, their home.
 Fittingly, all three races are quite physically strong - Elites & Brutes can match Spartans in close combat, and Drones are strong enough to lift full-grown armored human marines into the air.

 - Te, the Lekgolo/Hunter homeworld, has 4G.
 Appropriately, the Lekgolo are actually small wormlike creatures that live in massive colonies.